-(g) PERIOD OF AVAILABILITY TO RECIPIENTS.--An amount apportioned under this section may be obligated by the recipient for 3 years after the fiscal year in which the amount is apportioned.
+(ig) PERIOD OF AVAILABILITY TO RECIPIENTS.--An amount apportioned under this section may be obligated by the recipient for 3 years after the fiscal year in which the amount is apportioned.
 Not later than 30 days after the end of the 3-year period, an amount that is not obligated at the end of that period shall be added to the amount that may be apportioned under this section in the next fiscal year.

-(h) APPLICATION OF OTHER SECTIONS.--Sections 5302, 5318, 5323(a)(1), (d), and (f), 5332, and 5333 of this title apply to this section and to a grant made with funds apportioned under this section.
-Except as provided in this section, no other provision of this chapter applies to this section or to a grant made with funds apportioned under this section.
+(jh) APPLICATION OF OTHER SECTIONS.--Sections 5302, 5318, 5323(a)(1), (d), and (f), 5332, and 5333 of this title apply to this section and to a grant made under a grant made with funds apportioned under this section.
+Except as provided in this section, no other provision of this chapter applies to this section or to a grant made under a grant made with funds apportioned under this section.